Karma's a Bitch: Reception

 "Karma's a Bitch" garnered a positive reception online compared to Siwa's version, which was professionally released first.
 Smith's version received praise for its "banging hook" and production by Timbaland.
-Additionally, Smith's version peaked at number 8 on the US iTunes Pop Charts, surpassing Siwa's which peaked at 89.

 Music video

 The music video was directed by Marc Klasfeld, who also directed the video for Siwa's version.
 It was originally uploaded to Vimeo on March 20, 2013.
 The shots of Smith and accompanying individuals were shot prior and the graphics were later added by Super77, an animation and design studio located in Columbus, Ohio.
 It features Smith at a church, club and in her bedroom as she attempts to get a man back after she is caught cheating.